 Note: State laws are constantly changing, usually through legislation, ballot initiatives, or appellate court decisions.
 Make sure you contact a South Carolina tax attorney or conduct your own legal research to verify the state law(s) you are researching.

 Filing Your Income Tax Returns in South Carolina

 Anyone earning taxable income in South Carolina must file a tax return, even if they are exempt from paying federal income taxes.
 State tax returns must be filed by April 15 (or whenever the federal tax deadline is), but you may file for an extension to October 15.
 You can file your taxes by printing out the necessary forms and filling them out according to the instructions provided, or you can file electronically free of charge.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 South Carolina Personal Income Tax Laws: Related Resources

 - South Carolina Consumer Taxes

 - State Directory: Taxpayer Assistance

 - State Tax Forms

 Whether it is tax season and you are filing your personal income tax returns or it is midyear and you are a small business wanting to maximum your business expenses, you don't need to figure out the tax code on your own.
 South Carolina's progressive tax can get complicated.
-Let a tax attorney assist you with a free review of your tax situation today at no obligation.
+Let an experienced South Carolina tax lawyer help you sort it all out.